benprofessionaledition/manavids/README.md

 Assume everything has to be run in Powershell as an administrator.

+1. Install Github Desktop
 1. Install Python 3.8+.
 This is outside the scope of this documentation, just download a binary installer, maybe use pre-3.10 if possible but it probably doesn't matter.
 See Above for hints
 1. Run this command to make it so Powershell can run scripts:
     ```
     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
     ```
 1. Install FFmpeg on Windows using this guide: https://www.wikihow.com/Install-FFmpeg-on-Windows
+1. Create Python virtualenv and do `py -m pip install -r requirements.txt` and activate it, as above
 1. Run the scripts, see above.
 Should work.